It was perhaps the most centrally located neighborhood you never heard of.

 But North Glenwood did have some selling points.
 It was near the interurban line—both the line to Dallas and the line to Cleburne.
 It was just eight blocks from the streetcar line on Vickery Boulevard in Glenwood.
 Decades later North Glenwood would be less than a mile from the very axis of Fort Worth transportation—the intersection of I-30 and I-35W.
 And North Glenwood offered a fine vista, especially to the west.
 Hatch marks on the North Glenwood 1898 plat indicate that the land is on a bluff—an elevation of about forty feet.

-By 1904 North glenwood had only a few houses.
+But by 1904 North Glenwood had only a few residents.
 The Cobb brothers placed this ad for a rental house “on bluff” in 1904.
 Clip is from the April 26 Telegram.

 And in 1909 Rudelle Donaldson of North Glenwood asked Santa for a little boy and a little doll.
 Clip is from the December 24 Star-Telegram.